START READING THE BIBLE

 • Philippians - A short book all about the joy we can have in Jesus even in the midst of hardship.

-For the first 3 recommendations above, we’ve produced reading guides at the bottom of the page.
+For the first 3 recommendations above, we’ve produced reading guides.
+Click on the link or see the buttons below.

 If you don’t have a Bible and you live in Brisbane, Australia.
 Hit us up.
 We’d love to give one to you.
 Or a copy of Mark’s Gospel or Luke’s Gospel if you prefer.